AVSystem/developer-zone/docs/LwM2M_Client/STMicroelectronics/Runtime_certificate.md

 !!!
 Important

-    To use the certificate and private key with Coiote IoT DM you must specify a common name that is the same as the client endpoint name.
+    To use the certificate and private key configuration with Coiote IoT DM you must specify a common name that is the same as the client endpoint name.

-You will see created `demo-cert.pem` and `demo-cert.key.pem` files in the directory.
+You will see created `cert.pem` and `key.pem` files in the directory.

-## Configuring the Client
+## Configure the Client

 0. With the board still connected to a serial port interface, open a serial communication program.
 0. Press the reset button located on the board.
 This should trigger the following prompt: